StephanM87/BioCatHubAngular/README.md

 # BioCatHub

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.

+## Dependencies

+To run BioCatHub you will need some external dependencies, which have to be installed by yourself.
+Angular CLI is very supportive for that.
+In addition here are some useful links for dependencies that lead to errors in the past.

+### plotly.js-dist

+To install plotly.js-dist the following two links are very helpful.
+The [npm documentation](https://www.npmjs.com/package/plotly.js-dist) and the [git repository](https://github.com/plotly/plotly.js).

 ## Development server